krakenfx/wallet/README.md

 All bug and vulnerability disclosures must go through the properly defined channels.

 * Contact: [bugbounty@kraken.com](mailto:bugbounty@kraken.com)
-* Review the [[bug bounty policy]](https://www.kraken.com/features/security/bug-bounty) first before submitting your findings.
+* Review the [bug bounty policy](https://www.kraken.com/features/security/bug-bounty) first before submitting your findings.

 ## Contributing

-See the [Responsible Disclosure](#responsible-disclosure) section for any security-related bugs, fixes, reports, disclosures, and etc.

-If you wish to request new features, or submit a patch use [bugbounty@kraken.com](mailto:bugbounty@kraken.com).
-Pull requests will be reviewed internally and are welcomed.
+We welcome contributions from the community.
+Here are a few guidelines to help you get started:

+Security-Related Bugs and Disclosures
+For any security-related issues, please refer to our [Responsible Disclosure policy](https://www.kraken.com/features/security/bug-bounty).
+It's crucial that these matters are handled sensitively to protect all users.

+Feature Requests
+If you're interested in suggesting a new feature, please submit a detailed issue on Github.
+Include the purpose of the feature, its potential impact, and any ideas you have for how it might be implemented.
+This will help us understand and evaluate your proposal more effectively.

+Pull Requests
+Please note that our repository is a point-in-time mirror of our internal repository, which means we cannot directly merge pull requests.
+However, every pull request is valuable and will be reviewed by our team.
+Contributions considered suitable will be manually integrated into our internal repo and reflected in future releases.

+Upcoming Improvements
+We are currently working on providing build files and developer documentation that are necessary for quality PRs.
+We expect to roll out these resources soon and will keep the community updated on our progress.